-Cider Press Review is quarterly online poetry journal, along with an annual ‘Best of‘ print compilation.
+Cider Press Review is quarterly online poetry journal originally founded in 1999.
 They also publish the manuscript winners of the annual Cider Press Review Book Award and the Editors’ Prize for first or second book.

 I wondered how and why this poetry journal came to be, so I asked Managing Editor Ruth Foley a few questions to find out.
 See the interview and a link to submission guidelines below.

 HOPKINSON: Tell me a little bit about Cider Press Review.

 FOLEY: Cider Press Review is an online quarterly poetry review.
 We publish between 20 and 25 poems per issue, plus reviews of poetry collections and books about poetry.
 We also publish two full-length poetry collections each year.
 The Cider Press Review Book Award is open to all poets and judged by an outside judge each year.
 The CPR Editors’ Prize is a contest for first and second collections of poetry and is judged by the CPR editorial staff.
 CPR is a labor of love for us—we’re a staff of volunteers who want to publish the best poetry we can get.

 HOPKINSON: How/why was Cider Press Review originally started?

 FOLEY: Cider Press Review was founded in 1999 by Caron Andregg (still our Editor-In-Chief) and Robert Wynn, who has since moved on to focus on his own writing.
 We were originally a print annual, and published one book a year (the winner of the Cider Press Review Book Award) but in recent years, we’ve moved to a quarterly online format and now hold two book awards each year.

 HOPKINSON: What type of work are you looking for?